 Australian Bali Memorial Eye Centre Phase II Support Program

-Tetra Tech managed the second phase of the Australia Bali Eye Memorial Centre bringing much needed tertiary eye care to the people of Bali.
+Tetra Tech managed the second phase of the Australia Bali Eye Memorial Centre, on behalf of the Australian government, to bring much needed tertiary eye care to the people of Bali.

 Following the tragic bomb blasts in Kuta, Bali, in October 2002, the Prime Minister of Australia set aside funding for the Australia Bali Eye Memorial Centre located at Rumah Sakit Indera (RS Indera) Hospital, to serve as a working memorial to the victims of the bombings, including 88 Australians.
 Tetra Tech was hired as the implementing services provider (ISP) to support facility and service improvements.